ioshomebrew/iTransmission-4/README.md

 Yet, if you still want to be adventurous, I have added the required files in a folder named 'compilation'.

+How to compile libraries
+_____
+Go to Compilation
+sudo ./build.sh -a ARCH
+Replace ARCH with what arch your going to compile

 Compiling app
 -----
 Compiling may be a bit hard, and depends upon your target.
 I will cover the basics below.
 I assume that you are using Mac OS X and have XCode.